The Aussie lawyer turned playwright making a West End debut – with a megastar lead

 Miller talks as she writes, fluently and expressively, barely pausing for breath.
 At Presentation College Windsor, the previous Melbourne Catholic ladies’ college, speaking was her particular expertise, together with science and artwork.
 “The careers adviser suggested hairdressing would combine these three attributes.”

 Instead, she studied science at Monash University, majoring in immunology and microbiology.
-She rejected the supply of a PhD – “At that stage, I realised lab life was not for me; the other people, mostly male, were very quiet, always peering into microscopes” – and opted as a substitute for legislation college.
+She rejected the supply of a PhD – “At that stage, I realised lab life was not for me; the other people, mostly male, were very quiet, always peering into microscopes” – and opted as an alternative for regulation college.
 “I was quite opinionated and longed for rigorous discussion.”

 Tessa, the protagonist in Prima Facie, comes from a working-class background and has needed to compete with privileged college students and colleagues to get the place she is.
 “Jodie [Comer] is also from a working-class family in [north-west England’s] Liverpool,” says Miller, “and understands how inherent it is to the story.”

-Upon qualifying, Miller was recruited by top-tier legislation agency Freehills (now Herbert Smith Freehills) however left after 18 months to work for the Aboriginal Legal Service in inside Sydney’s Redfern.
+Upon qualifying, Miller was recruited by top-tier regulation agency Freehills (now Herbert Smith Freehills) however left after 18 months to work for the Aboriginal Legal Service in internal Sydney’s Redfern.
 “I was not cut out for corporate law and was restless and bored.”

-She moved from there to the Public Interest Advocacy Centre, a not-for-profit selling social justice by modifications in legislation, the place she met her future husband, Robert Beech-Jones, now a NSW Supreme Court choose.
+She moved from there to the Public Interest Advocacy Centre, a not-for-profit selling social justice via modifications in regulation, the place she met her future husband, Robert Beech-Jones, now a NSW Supreme Court choose.

 “He was a baby barrister, offered as the only one prepared to act for no fee for an Aboriginal client of mine.
 I thought, ‘Oh, the guy with the posh name’, but there was nothing posh about him; his grandfather had been a Welsh coalminer, his parents had immigrated young, and he’d grown up one of four boys in western Tasmania.
 He understood hardship, he understood how hard it was to be in the law and not have connections, not come from the ‘right families’.”

 When she recovered, she married Beech-Jones, resumed her grasp’s, and labored as a youngsters’s lawyer at Sydney’s Marrickville Legal Centre.
-She was on maternity go away with their first youngster, Gabriel, when she was supplied a job share, working half the week at Shopfront Youth Legal Centre, a useful resource for younger folks funded by her former employers, Freehills, and primarily based in Kings Cross, Sydney’s red-light district, the place she defended shoppers and sought compensation for victims.
+She was on maternity go away with their first little one, Gabriel, when she was provided a job share, working half the week at Shopfront Youth Legal Centre, a useful resource for younger folks funded by her former employers, Freehills, and primarily based in Kings Cross, Sydney’s red-light district, the place she defended shoppers and sought compensation for victims.

 “These were really hard cases,” she explains, “too complicated for Legal Aid; they were homeless, on drugs, lots of young women working in the sex industry, boys too, working on the Wall [Sydney’s infamous gay prostitution strip], very broken young people.
 It was like working in the accident and